-(3) The grant date fair value of stock awards is calculated based on the market value of the Company's Common Stock on the date of grant.
-The grant date fair value of option awards is calculated using the Black-Scholes option pricing model on the date of the grant.

-(4) Mr. King served as the Company's interim Chief Executive Officer from December 31, 2017 to April 30, 2018 and as the Company's interim President from April 30, 2018 to May 30, 2018.
+- (3) The grant date fair value of stock awards is calculated based on the market value of the Company's Common Stock on the date of grant.
+The grant date fair value of option awards is calculated using the Black-Scholes option pricing model on the date of the grant. - (4) The information in the table above relates to stock option awards received by Mr. King for his role as interim Chief Executive Officer and for his role as a non-employee director on the Company's Board.
+Mr. King served as the Company's interim Chief Executive Officer from December 31, 2017 to April 30, 2018 and as the Company's interim President from April 30, 2018 to May 30, 2018.
+Mr. King has been on the Company's Board since May 24, 2017.